 “These are the yummiest pumpkin seeds I have ever eaten!
 I left out the hot sauce so my kids would like them.
 I think I’d enjoy the extra heat, but my kids (and I) love them the way they are.
-I love that the butter and sugars caramelize and make them extra crispy.
+The butter and sugars caramelize and make them extra crispy.
 Thanks for the amazing recipe!” – Kat

 Are These Too Spicy?

 These roasted pumpkin seeds have a bit of a kick to them, but not enough to deter kids.
 I made a batch a couple of days ago and my kids devoured them before I could take a picture!
 If you love spicy roasted pumpkin seeds, you’ll want to add a shake or two of extra Tabasco sauce than the recipe calls for, as this version falls on the milder side.

 How Can I Use Sweet and Spicy Pumpkin Seeds?

-There are so many ways to enjoy these sweet and spicy roasted pumpkin seeds!
+There are so many ways to enjoy these sweet and spicy seeds!
 Here are a few ideas: